Wednesday, June 9, 2021 · 16 min read

 With this concept it is possible to avoid ground loops, but only if the input voltage on each line stays below the maximum common-mode voltage.

 This “worry-free solution” provides galvanic isolation and differential input at the same time.
-With Dewesoft isolated DAQ devices, both the sensor signal and the power supply (including sensor excitation) are optically isolated.
+With the isolated Dewesoft data acquisition devices, both the sensor signal and the power supply (including sensor excitation) are optically isolated.

 There are several approaches for creating an isolation barrier between a signal source and the rest of the system: